Culture & Traditions

-Traditions play an important role at Linden, serving not only as symbols of the school's past, but also as opportunities for the girls to create their own traditions in the present.
+Traditions play an important role at Linden, serving not only as symbols of the school's past, but also as opportunities for the students to create their own traditions in the present.
 The connections generated by these traditions are a central part of the Linden experience and unite alumnae of all ages.

 Parents new to Linden are frequently struck by the strong relationships they see between students of different ages.
-One of the ways in which Linden fosters these relationships is through our twelve school “families.”
-Each family is made up of approximately twelve girls from varying grades and one or two teacher advisors.
+One of the ways in which Linden fosters these relationships is through our eight school “families.”
+Each family is made up of approximately twelve students from varying grades and one or two teacher advisors.
 Every family is named after a female figure from world history or mythology.
 New students join a family on their first day at Linden, and remain in that family during their whole time at the school.